johnno1962/Dynamo/README.md

 ```

 Note: that while the "YawsHTTPConnection" representing the request is transient,
-the proceseor is persistent for the life of the server and can implement sessions
+the procesor is persistent for the life of the server and can implement sessions
 or state as it chooses.

 A further subclass of YawsApplicationProcessor, "YawsHTMLAppProcessor" provides